 Our Logo for Download (BG Clear)

-GH Events Covered: We're proud to be covering/have covered the following events; E3 2016, E3 2015, PAX East 2017, PAX East 2016, Calgary Comic Expo 2016 and Calgary International Film Festival 2016 with offical press passes for all listed events.
+GH Events Covered: We're proud to be covering/have covered the following events; E3 2016, E3 2015, PAX East 2017, PAX East 2016, Toy Fair New York 2017, Calgary Comic Expo 2016 and Calgary International Film Festival 2016 with offical press passes for all listed events.